What is an HOA and How Do They Work?

 HOA Meaning

-HOA simply means homeowners association and is an organization that manages a community.
+HOA means homeowners association and is an organization that manages a community.
 This could be a housing unit development, a subdivision, a condominium, or a townhouse that a board of directors will oversee.
 These are residents of the community that the other homeowners have elected.

 The Inner Workings of HOAs